Spy Cat: Plot

 The next day, Marnie discovers the stolen paintings and decides that she and her friends should take them to the police as evidence.
 But the cops think the animals are the burglars and chase them, unbeknownst to the real thieves while Rosalinde is grieved about her cat.
 After the foursome escapes ending up in a hayfield, it begins to rain and Anton's painted stripes wash off, which forces the donkey to confess who he really is.
 Marnie discovers the artist who painted the pictures and convinces her friends to return to Drabville so they find out about the artist.
 Anton distracts a fat woman by pretending to be a pizza delivery man while Marnie and Eggbert use the computer to look up the artist.
 Then they flee before the fat woman returns and Marnie then figures out where the thief will strike next.

 The four heroes arrive at Eggbert's farm where they find out that Paul is the thief when Marnie takes his picture.
 The cat is shocked about this; and to make matters worse, Paul demands to be given the photo in exchange for Eggbert, whom he takes hostage.
 With Eggbert taken away, Elvis is angry at Marnie telling her that she'll never become a spy and the dog leaves for the dump while Anton unhappily heads off in another direction leaving Marnie alone to be put in solitary confinement at an animal shelter, much to Rosalinde's dismay.

 Fortunately, Eggbert, Elvis, and Anton return to save Marnie, then all four of them return to Drabville knowing they might still have a chance to catch Paul.
 They distract him while calling the police using the TV, then lock Paul in Rosalinde's basement.
 When the nurse finds out about her brother's thievery, Paul escapes with the paintings in his flying wheelchair, but Rosalinde gets taken along for the ride.
 Anton, Elvis, Marnie, and Eggbert follow after them in an airplane to save Rosalinde and stop Paul when suddenly they crash land into a circus where the animals are proven innocent and Paul is arrested along with his men while Rosalinde apologizes to Marnie for the way she mistreated her.

-The stolen paintings are returned to their rightful owners and the animals are rewarded with money for their heroism, but realizing what great team they make, they don't want to go their separate ways.
+The stolen paintings are returned to their owners and the animals are rewarded with money, but realizing what great team they make, they don't want to go their separate ways.
 So Eggbert, Elvis, Marnie, and Anton agree to stick together and bring more outlaws to justice everywhere they go as they set out for the open road in a special motor vehicle.